DaniyalAhmadSE/SimplexMethod/README.md

 # SimplexMethod
-A Python toolkit to solve linear programming problems with the Simplex Method
+A Python toolkit to solve Linear Programming problems with the Simplex Method